The Penalty - Barbara's Studio

 Tangential trivia 2 ... this restored example of the same limousine model as Dr. Ferris's, a 1917 Packard Twin Six 2-35 All-Weather Landaulet, sold at the 2011 Pebble Beach auction for $192,500.
 Compare it to the Then image above - it's identical.
 It was powered by a V-12 424 cubic inch engine producing nearly 90 horsepower.
 Remember, this was 1917; it hadn't taken the auto industry's engineers long to get into their stride.

 Then ...
-When the limousine pulls away from the studio we see the other half of Orben Place (the cable car heading down California Street helped CitySleuth track down this location).
-Another prominent Madison and Burke sign on the right makes CitySleuth wonder if this was an early example of a subliminal ad in a movie?
+When the limousine pulls away from the studio we see the other half of Middle Street (seeing the cable car heading down California Street helped CitySleuth track down this location).
+Another prominent Madison and Burke sign on the right makes CitySleuth wonder if this was an early example of subliminal advertising in a movie?

-... and Now, hard to see from here, but the partially obscured house facing us beyond the stop sign is an example of one that has changed very little over the past century.
+... and Now, the same view down Orben Place today.
+It's hard to see from here, but the partially obscured house facing us beyond the stop sign is an example of one that has changed very little over the past century.
 On the other hand, cable cars no longer traverse California Street west of Van Ness Avenue.

 In the studio, Wilmot (Kenneth Harlan) urges Barbara (Claire Adams), portrayed here at her winsome best, to give up her bohemian ways.
 She tells him she will but only after she takes on one last challenge: "...I'm going to do 'Satan - After the fall'... if I fail, I'll marry you".
 But if she succeeds? ... it's left unsaid but in the male-centric 1920s this is one lady who won't be pushed around.